Key Takeaways

 In Malaysia, the legal entitlement to paid sick leave from work is as follows:

 Aside from sick leave, there are also provisions for hospitalization leave should the employee need to be admitted into hospital.
 Under the Employment Act 1955, employees are entitled to 60 days of hospital leave per year.
+Note that hospitalization leave is separate from sick leave.
+An employee will need to be certified by a doctor in order to utilize their hospitalization leave.

 When taking into account the legal entitlement to paid sick leave, the total amount of sick leave plus hospitalization leave days is as follows:

 Like sick leave, resting with paid time off from work is important for employees’ mental wellness, preventing burnout and a loss of productivity.
 Equally, paid annual leave is also included in many employment laws around the world.
+In Malaysia, the legal entitlement to paid time off from work is as follows:

 Leave for new mothers is given so they can recover from childbirth and fully focus on caring for the newborn child.
 In Malaysia, the legal entitlement to maternity leave is 98 days.
+Nevertheless, many private companies give maternity leave in excess of the required 98 days for female employees.
+Maternity leave of 120 days or even 180 days is not uncommon.

 Male employees are now legally entitled to paternity leave by virtue of the newly amended Employment Act 1955.
 The Act introduces seven-day paternity leave for working fathers, who need to be married to the mother in question.